Leopoldsbrunnen

 Worth knowing

 The Leopold Fountain in front of the Tyrolean State Theatre and the House of Music commemorates the Habsburg Leopold V. Greek gods and nymphs pose at the edge of the basin.
 Leopold had himself depicted as a victorious general in the style of Roman emperors.
 What is special about the fountain is that the figure of the equestrian statue's horse is standing without "leaning" on its tail.
 A lead weight in the tail ensures that the horse and rider do not tip over.
-In its day, this courbette was the only bronze sculpture of a rearing horse of its kind north of the Alps.
-The figures in the fountain are only copies, the originals can be admired in the Tyrolean Provincial Museum.
+At the time of its construction, this courbette was the only bronze sculpture of a rearing horse of its kind north of the Alps.
+The figures on the fountain are only copies, the originals can be admired in the Tyrolean Provincial Museum.

 The figures that adorn the fountain today were placed along the Rennweg and in the court garden during Leopold's lifetime.
 This move towards antiquity was intended to bring the Innsbruck court closer to the trend-setting Italian royal courts.
 When the Tyrolean prince passed away in 1632, the baroque fountain had not yet been completed.